GhostOf0days/Reddit-Data-Scraper/README.md

 7. Your PR will be reviewed, and if everything is in order, it will be merged into the main repository.

-Note: Don't worry about errors that appear, such as Compute Failed.
+Note: Don't worry about errors that appear.
 However, Error 403 means that specific subreddit is private.
-Also, it may say compute failed.
+Also, it may say Compute Failed.
 Don't worry the scraper still worked and correctly added files.